wspgnl/SIMATIC-AX-Workshop-NL/README.md

 - know how to use the AxUnit testing framework
 - be able to write basic functions
 - be able to write simple test cases
+- be able to implement the TIAX workflow

 This tutorial is structured in multiple sequential chapters.

+Although this tutorial focuses on the local IDE, the workflows are very similar in the cloud IDE.

 ## Training chapters